 For sales professionals, email is a crucial part of the job.
 You’ll use it to respond to leads that submit a form on your site, follow up with prospects you meet in person or via phone call, and may use it as a final channel to finalize meetings or sales.

-How you use email can make or break your effectiveness at your job in several ways:
+Email usage statistics can make or break your effectiveness at your job in several ways:

 - It determines your close rate.
 How and when you email your prospects could be what helps you close the sale—or what drives your prospect away forever.